Remember these iconic Aussie restaurants?

-But while the chain remains successful Canada and the US, where it has more than 150 restaurants, it couldn’t make it work in Australia and disappeared some years ago.
+But while the chain remains successful in Canada and the US, where it still has more than 150 restaurants, it couldn’t make it work in Australia and disappeared some years ago.

-Ollie’s was a household name in Victoria, NSW and other states in the 1980s, with advertisements like the one above, featuring Shirley Strachan from Skyhooks, doing the rounds.
+Ollie’s was a household name in Victoria, NSW and other states in the 1980s, with advertisements doing the rounds like the one above featuring Shirley Strachan from Skyhooks.

 But three little letters quickly ended the chicken chain’s reign: KFC.